Jan Ullrich: Doping

-In 2008, the German investigation was closed after a settlement, which by German law means Ullrich was found not guilty.
+In 2008, the German investigation was closed after a settlement, which, by German law, means Ullrich was found not guilty.
 The Swiss investigation was still ongoing at that time, but they closed the case in February 2010, because Ullrich was no longer member of the Swiss Cycling Federation, and so they had no jurisdiction after he retired.
 The UCI appealed that decision at the Court of Arbitration for Sport (CAS).

-In 2010, with the doping allegations still ongoing, Ullrich was diagnosed with burn-out, and avoided public appearances for a few months.
+In 2010, with the doping allegations still ongoing, Ullrich was diagnosed with burnout and avoided public appearances for a few months.
 When Lance Armstrong announced his comeback as a professional cyclist, Ullrich made clear that he was not going to do the same.

 In February 2012, Ullrich was found guilty of a doping offence by the CAS.
 He was retroactively banned from 22 August 2011, and all results gained since May 2005 were removed from his Palmares.
-Ullrich published a statement on his website, that said he would not appeal the decision.
+Ullrich published a statement on his website that said he would not appeal the decision.
 He admitted that he had had contact with Fuentes, which he considered a mistake that he now regrets.

-In June 2013, Ulrich went on record stating that he'd "always said that Lance wouldn't get out of it.
+In June 2013, Ullrich went on record stating that he'd "always said that Lance wouldn't get out of it.
 He made too many enemies."
 Later that month, he admitted that he doped with the help of Spanish doctor Eufemiano Fuentes.
 His name was on the list of doping tests published by the French Senate on 24 July 2013 that were collected during the 1998 Tour de France and found positive for EPO when retested in 2004.

+In 2023, Ullrich admitted to using performance-enhancing substances throughout his career, starting from when he turned professional in 1995 with the Telekom team.

 Refusal to return Olympic medals

 At the 2000 Sydney Olympics Ullrich finished 1st in the men's road race and 2nd in the men's time trial race.
-Unlike Armstrong who had been stripped of his medal and had returned it, he said that he refused to return his medals if he was stripped of his finishes.
-In an interview with Sky Sports he said: "Almost everyone at the time was taking performance-enhancing substances.
+Unlike Armstrong, who had been stripped of his medal and had returned it, he said that he refused to return his medals if he was stripped of his finishes.
+In an interview with Sky Sports, he said: "Almost everyone at the time was taking performance-enhancing substances.
 I didn't take anything that was not taken by the others.
 It would only have been cheating for me if I had gotten an advantage, which was not the case.
 I just wanted to ensure I had an equal opportunity."
 To date, Ullrich has not been stripped of his finishes.